jackey8616/PyFun-Backend/CONTRIBUTING.md

 ```

-## Provide a test
+## Writing tests
-After you create a new lesson it is important to make sure the code functions as intended.
+After you create a new lesson, you want to test your code to make sure it functions properly.
-Inside the `tests/stage/[stage name]/` folder, create a new test.py file that starts with `test_`.
+Inside `tests/stage/[stage name]/` folder, create a new test.py file, which must start with `test_`.
-For example, `s1_hello_python.py` would have a test file called `test_s1_hello_python.py`
+For example, the `s1_hello_python.py` lesson's corresponding test file is `test_s1_hello_python.py`.

-Add following code:
+Use the structure below to build your tests:
 ```python
 from stage.[stage name].[lesson name] import route, data from tests.utils import check_attributes, post